cose-wg/draft-ietf-cose-merkle-tree-proofs/draft-ietf-cose-merkle-tree-proofs.md

 TBD_1 (requested assignment 395):

-: A COSE header parameter named `vds` with a value type of integer where the integer is a verifiable data structure (VDS) algorithm identifier as specified in this document.
-Correspondingly, this document introduces a new verifiable data structure algorithm identifier registry that registers the integers used as values for this COSE header parameter.
+: A COSE header parameter named `vds` (short for "verifiable data structure"), which conveys the algorithm identifier for a verifiable data structure.
+  Correspondingly, this document introduces a new verifiable data structure registry that registers the integers used to identify verifiable data structures.

 TBD_2 (requested assignment 396):

-: A COSE header parameter named `vdp` with a value type of map where the map contains verifiable data structure proofs (VDP) as specified in this document.
-Correspondingly, this document introduces a new verifiable data structure proof registry that registers the integers that are used as labels in the map of this COSE header parameter.
+: A COSE header parameter named `vdp` (short for "verifiable data structure parameters"), which conveys a map containing verifiable data structure proofs organized by proof type.
+  Correspondingly, this document introduces a new verifiable data structure proof registry that registers the integers used to identify verifiable data structure proof types.

 The other codepoints in this document are assigned from the registries established in this draft, they are therefore not marked TBD.